-In order to create such a content, the marketer must do extensive research and find out what the audience really needs.
-Only by doing this, will he be able to create a content that pull people towards the product.
+In order to create such content, the marketer must do extensive research and find out what the audience really needs.
+Only by doing this, will he be able to create content that pull people towards the product.

 One main element of content marketing is that you won’t need to push your product to your target market.
 The content will be such that it attracts people towards you and your brand by building trust.
 One example is in this post on eBay Partner Network.
 The post actively discourages budding affiliate marketers from joining the eBay affiliate program for a number of reasons.
 By being open and honest, the website inspires trust and likeability for the readers consuming their content.

 Inbound marketing is one of the most popular content marketing strategies.
 The inbound methodology suggests that there are 5 stages that a potential customer and lead go through.

 The journey is divided into stages so that different content strategies can be applied.
 When a potential lead is a “Stranger” to your product and brand, you need to create content that attracts them to you.

-The content can be in the form of blogs which are helpful and resourceful to those “Strangers” so that they develop trust in your brand.
+The content can be in the form of blogs that are helpful and resourceful to those “Strangers” so that they develop trust in your brand.

 When they have visited your brand and converts to “Visitors”, you need to have content on your website that converts them to “Leads” like CTAs and Landing Pages.
 The content will a little action-oriented and will also focus on getting information from your visitors.

 Once they are your “Leads” your next task is to convert them to “Customers”.
 This will include sending them Emails and following up with more content that is more product-oriented.